surge-synthesizer/shortcircuit-xt/doc/NextSteps.md

 * Voice Management
   * Voice Lifetime
-      * AEG (not Sample End) terminates voice
     * Optimization: Sample end, no processor, no loop, no repeat, kill voice ahead of AEG
   * Zone from Key Cache (from linear search to cached data structure on noteOn/noteOff)
   * Voice Creation/Delete/Reuse modes
     * Poly mode works (this should be "done" but lets check it)